DerekLarson77/OpenWeatherMap-API-Visualization/README.md

-# python-api-challenge
+# OpenWeatherMap-API-Visualization

-This challenge had two main parts.
-First was getting weather data from a list of roughly 600 cities.
-The second section was filtering
+First getting weather data from a list of roughly 600 cities.
-	for desirable weather circumstances for a vacation location.
+Second filtering for desirable weather circumstances for a vacation location.

 Both sections have their own folder.
 In each folder there is an api_keys.py file that needs to be edited by the user and enter in their API key
 	for the appropriate API.
 IE: